xyliatgithub/EN650654-2025/LabTwo/readme.md

 ### 1. Setups
 - Install iperf on the "Attacker" machine and the "Client" machine using: *sudo apt-get install iperf*.
-- We will now collect data on normal traffic and DoS traffic and compare them.
+- We will now collect data of normal traffic and DoS traffic and compare them.
 First, go to a terminal that corresponds to the "Server" machine and press both the Ctrl key and C key together.
 Now in this terminal, Type: *sudo tcpdump -i eth1 -s0 -w capture1.pcap* (Change the eth1 to the eth you have.
 After running ifconfig, we are looking for 10.0.2.17 and see that it is located beside "eth2".
 The 'eth' you see on your screen that corresponds to your specific number is what you will type.) and hit Enter on your keyboard.
 This command captures the packet traffic and writes it in a file called *capture1.pcap*.
 - Open another terminal on the "Server" machine and press both the Ctrl key and C key together.
 Now in this terminal, Type: *iperf -s* and hit Enter on your keyboard.
 When you use *iperf -s* you are running an iperf server.
 - Next you will run an iperf client on the “Client” machine and generate some regular traffic.
 Go to a terminal that corresponds to the "Client" machine.
 Type: *iperf -c Server_IP* and hit Enter on your keyboard.
 You need to use the real IP address of the "Server" machine in this command.
 Wait for at least 5 seconds and do the next step.